mpyne-navy/ade-example/instructions/OPNAVINST 6110.1J.md

 retest, the initial test score is to be entered into PRIMS as the official PFA.
     2. PFA Failure Notification.
-Documentation of written counseling provided any time prior to member acquiring third PFA failure is sufficient notice for all administrative actions specified in this instruction.
+Documentation of written counseling provided any time prior to member acquiring a second PFA failure is sufficient notice for all administrative actions specified in this instruction.
         1. Enlisted PFA Failure Notification.
 COs will provide